PAM-IE 2026

 Symposium

-A general outline of the session and proposed length (90 minutes maximum) with headings Background, Aims, Contributors, Main Contribution, References, Keywords.
-Please note that an abstract for each talk is required (using the same structure as for empirical research or theoretical research/review) – more detailed info is included in the template available at URL.
+Please note that an abstract for each talk is required (using the same structure as for empirical research or theoretical research/review) – more detailed info is included in the template available HERE.

 Workshop